-Second, we’ve built in the ability for you to not only write your own favorite questions into the mix but also share them with your team, or even the rest of the community, so you can learn and teach each other.
+Second, we’ve built in the ability for you to include your favorite questions into the mix and share them with your team.
+You can even share these questions with the broader Hireguide community, making it easy to learn effective interview questions from one another.
 We make it easy for everyone to engage in diverse recruitment and inclusive hiring.

 Dr. Bohnet points out that we have a part of our brain that forms stereotypes and biases all the time to help us survive in times of uncertainty by acting quickly.
 It makes us believe that “what we see is all there is.”
 She illuminates this challenge by noting that because of these stereotypes, how we believe the world to be often turns into prescriptions for what the world should be.
 So should the world be a game of chess or should it be more like dancing?

 Why is diversity important in hiring?